RTEMS/rtems-docs/c_user/multiprocessing.rst

 This section details the additional directives required to support RTEMS in a multiprocessor configuration.
-A subsection is dedicated to each of this manager’s directives and describes the calling sequence, related constants, usage, and status codes.
+A subsection is dedicated to each of this manager's directives and describes the calling sequence, related constants, usage, and status codes.